berketar/ML_Quick_Functions/README.md

-The helper functions python script can be called using the following code snipper from any python application.
+The helper functions python script can be called using the following code snippet from any python application.

 This code will create a helper_functions.py script on your folder with the wb permissions.

-You may change the name fro with open line if you need a different name on your folder.
+You may change the name of the created file from with open line if you need a different name on your folder.

 import requests